 You're going to be spending a lot of time in your workspace, so do your best to make it comfortable.
 If you hate being in your workspace, it will be hard to be productive.

 Get a chair you like that supports good posture.
-Make sure the space is well lit, preferably with natural light.
+Make sure the space is well-lit, preferably with natural light.
 Light a candle to keep things smelling nice and maybe put up a few photos.
+You can even create an area where you can take video calls for Zoom or Google Hangouts so you know your background is always clean and tidy.

 #9 - Get The Right Tools